 Click To Check Double Eyelid Surgery Cost in Singapore

 Double eyelid surgery is one of the most popular cosmetic surgical procedures in Asia.
-In 2015 alone there were more than 1.3 million double eyelid surgeries performed.
-Predominantly done among the South East Asian population, double eyelid surgery, also known as Blepharoplasty, first gained popularity in South Korea and Japan.
-Many of the techniques that local surgeons in Singapore use are inspired by the pioneering plastic surgeons in these regions.
+In 2015 alone, there were more than 1.3 million manipulations performed in various surgery centres.
+Predominantly done among the South East Asian population, double eyelid surgery, also known as blepharoplasty, first gained popularity in South Korea and Japan.
+Many of the techniques that local specialists in Singapore use are inspired by the pioneering plastic professionals in these regions.

 Double or single eyelid?